Channel

 Publish

-interface returns, otherwise behavior is undefined;
+interface returns; otherwise, the behavior is undefined;

 Subscribe